About this online course

 - Country Specific Recommendations, Country Reports, recommendations of the European Pillar of Social Rights, Social Scoreboard

-- strategy design and a method for selecting programme priorities
+- strategy design, methods for selecting programme priorities and financial allocations

-- choices for programme-specific indicators for ESF and ESF+ and how to prepare the new Performance Frameworks
+- choices for programme-specific indicators for ESF+ and how to prepare the new Performance Frameworks

 - financial planning and flexibility for new programmes